 Indian Trust lands do not meet the definition of Stewardship land (i.e., land other than that acquired for or used in connection with capitalized General Property, Plant and Equipment), but have always been held by the U.S. Government as separate and distinct because of its long-term trust responsibility.
 IHS has built health care facilities on these Trust lands.
-Trust lands, when no longer needed by the IHS in connection with its general use Property, Plant and Equipment of the Interior's Bureau of Indian Affairs for continuing trust responsibilities and oversight.
+Trust lands, when no longer needed by the IHS in connection with its general use Property, Plant and Equipment, must be returned to the Department of the Interior's Bureau of Indian Affairs for continuing trust responsibilities and oversight.